What are the risks and benefits of heart meds? The side effects of these drugs can compromise your quality of life. Here’s how to avoid them.

 Diuretics can also increase your risk of developing gout, a painful, inflammatory type of arthritis caused by a buildup of uric acid crystals in the joints, usually starting in the big toe.
 Since diuretics reduce the amount of fluid in the body, the fluid that remains is more concentrated, and the amount of uric acid that is passed out of the body in urine is reduced.
 People who have high levels of uric acid in their blood (their body makes too much, or they have excessive amounts of high-purine foods in their diet, such as organ meats, or high alcohol intake) form crystals from uric acid.
 A gout attack occurs when these crystals lodge in or around joints.
 (See MedShadow’s 6 Medications That Can Harm the Kidneys.)

 CALCIUM CHANNEL BLOCKERS

 How they help: As the name implies, these medications prevent calcium from getting into cells of the heart and blood vessel walls.
-They also relax and widen blood vessels so that the heart is able to pump more easily.
+Calcium is necessary for the conduction of electrical signals that trigger heart cells to contract.
+Calcium channel blockers interfere with this process, allowing the blood vessels to relax and widen so that the heart is able to pump more easily.
 Some can also slow the heart rate.
-They’re prescribed to control irregular heartbeat (arrhythmia) and relieve angina (chest pain).
-They also lower blood pressure, although their effectiveness is not universal: Studies show that African Americans with hypertension do well controlling their BP with calcium channel blockers, however among other patient groups the other BP medications have been shown to be more effective.
+They’re prescribed to control high blood pressure, irregular heartbeat (arrhythmia) and relieve angina (chest pain).
+Studies show that African Americans with hypertension do well controlling their BP with calcium channel blockers or diuretics, but not ACE inhibitors or ARBs.